2022 State and Local Governments - Audit and Accounting Guide

-This authoritative guide offers complete coverage of audit and accounting considerations critical for both preparers and auditors.
+This authoritative guide offers complete coverage of state and local government audit and accounting considerations critical for both preparers and auditors.

 To purchase the online subscription of this guide, go here.